tonyliu666/Dcard-HW/README.md

 "country: ["TW", "JP"], "platform": ["android", "ios"] } }
 }'
-* it's the same as the example listed on the assignment
+* It's the same as the example listed on the assignment

 ### performance